-The penalty points system for driving offences was introduced in Ireland in 2002.
+The penalty points system for driving offences was introduced in 2002.
 In 2006, fixed charge fines for motorists guilty of driving offences were also introduced.
 The law governing penalty points is the Road Traffic Act 2002.
 A penalty point is essentially a formal reprimand by the Gardai endorsed on your driving licence that shows you are guilty of a specified driving offence.

-The aim of penalty points is to influence and improve driver behaviour in Ireland and address the unacceptable levels of death and serious injury on our roads.
+The aim of penalty points is to influence and improve driver behaviour and address the unacceptable levels of death and serious injury on our roads.
 Penalty point systems also operate in other countries.
 International experience has demonstrated the penalty points system has proven successful in reducing the number of road deaths in those countries.

 While penalty points are endorsed on your driving licence, the points do not physically appear on the licence.
 Instead, your penalty points are recorded on your driving licence record.
 Driving licence records are held on the National Vehicle and Driver File operated by the Department of Transport, Tourism and Sport.

 From 1 August 2014 there is an increase in the number of penalty points for some driving offences (pdf).
 Also the disqualification threshold is reduced from 12 to 7 penalty points for those who obtain their first learner permit on or after 1 August 2014 and subsequently during the first 2 years while they drive under their first driving licence.)

 Penalty point offences are recorded on your driving licence licence if: